GridGain-Demos/spring-data-training/README.md

       public List<Country> findByPopulationGreaterThanOrderByPopulationDesc(int population);
       ```

-  3. Add a test in ApplicationTests that validates that the method returns a non-empty result:
+  3. Add a test in ApplicationTests (in the `src/test` folder) that validates that the method returns a non-empty result:

       ```java
       @Test